 Mechanization and automation of seed testing and seed separations

-The purpose of this area of research is to incorporate or introduce new technologies to solve problems and develop methods that can better respond to the current and the future industry needs.
-The ultimate goal in this area is to simplify procedures, increase efficiency and assure quality.
+The purpose of this area of research is to incorporate or introduce new technologies to solve problems and develop methods that can better respond to current and future industry needs.
+The ultimate goal in this area is to simplify procedures, increase efficiency, and assure quality.

-The objective of the research in this area is to speed up germination, assure germination uniformity and to verify plant types through grow-out testing and performance by several means: breaking dormancy efficiently, improving scarification methods, chemical-physical treatments and additives and by accelerating plant development for effective species identification.
+The objective of research in this area is to speed up germination, assure germination uniformity and to verify plant types through grow-out testing and performance by several means: breaking dormancy efficiently, improving scarification methods, chemical-physical treatments and additives, and by accelerating plant development for effective species identification.

-Research projects in this area focuses on traits that define the value of seeds in the market particularly for seeds produced or used in Oregon.
+Research projects in this area focus on traits that define the value of seeds in the market, particularly for seeds produced or used in Oregon.

-We have one of the most advanced databases and programs that contain information for test results of approximately 30,000 tests every year.
-This information is a treasure to generate knowledge on purity, germination, specific contaminants, and other quality attibutes by crops, years, companies, warehouse, etc. This information can be used to generate research to understand and solve problems, to assist customers on seed management programs and to plan innovations for the lab or customers.
+We have an advanced information system that contains information and test results of approximately 30,000 tests every year.
+This information can be used to analyze data on purity, germination, specific contaminants, and other quality attibutes by crops, years, companies, warehouse, etc. It can be used to generate research to understand and solve problems, to assist customers on seed management programs, and to plan innovations for the lab or customers.

-This area focuses on any seed related research in response to specific needs of others including research, extension, industry customers that are working on seed related projects.
-The clients bring treated samples (products of chemical treatments, production practices, time of harvest, etc) and the lab completes the seed evaluations.
+This customer-driven area focuses on any seed related research in response to specific needs of others including research, extension, and industry customers that are working on seed related projects.
 The following are some examples that were completed in the last few years:

-Future projects in this area is open to the needs of customers in seed related areas such as: moisture content, purity, germination, vigor, seed identification, ploidy, TZ, seed search in soil or compost or feed pellets, etc. If you have a need or idea, bring it up to the lab and we may be able to assist in designing the study, performing experiments, and analyzing data.
+Future projects in this area are open to the needs of customers in seed related areas, such as: moisture content, purity, germination, vigor, seed identification, ploidy, TZ, seed search in soil or compost or feed pellets, etc. If you have a need or idea, bring it up to the lab and we may be able to assist in designing the study, performing experiments, and analyzing data.